Lcfvs/yld/README.md

 yld
 ===

+Forget your promises, adopt the <strong>yielded style programming</strong> !

-A JavaScript promises alternative, under the MIT License.
+This project is under the MIT License.

 Concept :